streamingfast/substreams-explorers/ethereum-explorer/README.md

 ## Before You Begin

 Make sure you have the [Substreams CLI installed](https://substreams.streamingfast.io/getting-started/installing-the-cli), and you know the [basic structure of a Substreams module](https://substreams.streamingfast.io/getting-started/quickstart).
+You must also provide an [authentication token](https://substreams.streamingfast.io/reference-and-specs/authentication).

 ## Modules